 The decaying plants form humus, and the burrowing animals mix the soil.
 The animal excreta act as nutrients and add to the soil quality.
 One gram of fertile soil contains about one billion bacteria.

 Besides rodents, mice, rabbits, earthworms, centipedes and other inhabitants, the soil is the natural habitat for a myriad of microorganisms, some of which are very harmful while others carry out some essential biological processes.

 Soil that holds large quantities of bacteria is said to be good soil.
 Bacteria carry out enzyme transformations pivotal in the growth of plants and food crops.
-Exchange of ions takes place resulting in chemical reactions in clay soil which govern the development of plants and is a good measure of fertility of the soil.
+Exchange of ions takes place resulting in chemical reactions in clay soil which governs the development of plants and is a good measure of fertility of the soil.

 Water is important in the formation of soil as it percolates through different layers of soil highlighting the porous nature of soil particles.
-Moisture in soil is key for biological processes to be carried out.
+Moisture in soil is the key to carry out biological processes.
 It accelerates chemical reactions thereby providing favourable conditions for the growth of microbes.

 The soil profile is a tool utilized in nutrient management.
 It gives a clear insight into soil fertility.
 Weathering of soil results in the change in soil profile.
 The different layers of soil are:

 - Humus, that contains dead and decaying matter

 The topmost layer of soil retains more water and is an abode for different organisms.
 This layer is rich in humus.